Wilkeson School

-Wilkeson School is a two-story sandstone building with a full basement.
-The front of the school has two entrances with columns on either side of each entrance and a central cupola.
-The bell tower in the cupola is covered in copper.
-The school is built of locally quarried sandstone.

 History

+On a reconnaissance trip for the Northern Pacific Railroad in 1869, Samuel Wilkeson located vast coal and sandstone deposits.
+In 1876 the railroad built a line from Tacoma to the Wilkeson vicinity to develop the coal deposits.
+The town of Wilkeson started as a small camp near the coal mines.

-The school cost $26,985 to build, financed by bonds issued by the school district.
+The town's school cost $26,985 to build, financed by bonds issued by the school district.
 It served the first 8 grades of students.

 In 1913, a student at the school sued the principal for whipping him.
 After two trials, the principal was acquitted.

 In 1971, the school was closed due to a levy defeat, and was leased for some time by a local church.
 At an unknown date, the building was reopened as a school.
-The school underwent internal renovations during the 2017-2018 school year.
+The school underwent internal renovations during the 2017–2018 school year.